sophgo/sophon-sail/docs/source_en/3_build.rst

-cmake contains some cmake files used for compilation; include contains some header files of sail; pyis contains some stub files for Python interfaces; python folder contains the packaging code and scripts of python whl for each platform; python_wheels contains come pre-compiled sail wheels; sample contains some code samples for developers;
+cmake contains some cmake files used for compilation; include contains some header files of sail; pyis contains some stub files for Python interfaces; pysail-dev contains headers and libs for secondary developing other Python module;
+python folder contains the packaging code and scripts of python whl for each platform; python_wheels contains come pre-compiled sail wheels; sample contains some code samples for developers;